-• Manufacture or Production - The manufacture or production of any controlled substance, regardless of intended use.

-• Sale or Distribution - The sale or distribution of any controlled substance, with or without the exchange of money, goods or services.

-• Possession with the Intent to Sell or Distribute - The possession of controlled substances for the purposes of sale or distribution.
-Intent may be established by the presence of paraphernalia commonly associated with distribution, by the manner in which the substances are packaged, or by the volume of the substance possessed.
+- A. Cannabis While Illinois law may allow certain cannabis related activities, possessing and using cannabis remains a crime under federal law, requiring the University to prohibit cannabis on campus. - B. Manufacture or Production The manufacture or production of any controlled substance, regardless of intended use. - C. Sale or Distribution The sale or distribution of any controlled substance, with or without the exchange of money, goods or services. - D. Possession with the Intent to Sell or Distribute - The possession of controlled substances for the purposes of sale or distribution.
+Intent may be established by the presence of paraphernalia commonly associated with distribution, by the manner in which the substances are packaged or by the volume of the substances possessed.